 Since most investors are buying mutual funds for the long-term, and most are moderate investors that want to take some risk to get higher returns (but not a high level of risk) we’ll focus on building a portfolio for this investment objective (long-term, medium risk).
 Here are some of the best funds to start a long-term portfolio:

 Joint Brokerage Account: This works the same as an individual brokerage account, except there are two account holders, such as spouses.Individual Retirement Account: Also called an IRA, qualifying individuals can make contributions that are not taxable.
 Growth is tax-deferred, which means that account holders don’t pay taxes until withdrawals are made.
 Roth IRA: This is an individual retirement account that is funded with after-tax dollars, which means contributions are not tax-deductible, as with the traditional IRA.
 However, growth is tax-deferred and qualified distributions (withdrawals) are tax-free.
 For more on the Roth and the traditional IRA, see this article on how IRAs work.

-#is index fund a mutual fund#is an index fund and a mutual fund the same thing#is vanguard 500 index fund a mutual fund#are index funds a type of mutual fund#income bonds#are vanguard index funds mutual funds#mutual funds#is an index fund a mutual fund or etfrating
+#are index funds a type of mutual fund#are vanguard index funds mutual funds#tracker funds#is an index fund a mutual fund or etf#is an index fund and a mutual fund the same thing#is vanguard 500 index fund a mutual fund#is index fund a mutual fundrating